kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 When exploring a Pod's [stable storage](#stable-storage), we saw that the Persistent Volumes mounted to the Pods of a Stateful Set are not deleted when the Stateful Set's Pods are deleted.
 This is still true when Pod deletion is caused by scaling the Stateful Set down.
+This feature can be used to facilitate upgrading the container images of Pods in a Stateful Set.

 ### Upgrading Container Images